-Heather Adams is counsel in the firm's Litigation & Trial Practice Group.
+Heather Adams is counsel with Alston & Bird's Litigation & Trial Practice Team.
 Heather is experienced in financial services, products liability, antitrust, corporate governance and securities litigation.
-She specializes in handling the defense of class actions in the areas of antitrust, financial services, mass torts, employment and securities fraud.
+She focuses on handling the defense of class actions in the areas of antitrust, financial services, mass torts, employment and securities fraud.
 Her clients operate in a wide range of industries, including financial, mortgage, pharmaceutical, health care, information technology, manufacturing and software.

-Prior to joining Alston & Bird, she was a partner at one of the largest law firms in Raleigh, N.C.
-From 2004-2005, she served as general counsel of Sageworks, Inc., a software company headquartered in Cary, North Carolina.
+Before joining Alston & Bird, she was a partner at one of the largest law firms in Raleigh, NC.
+From 2004 to 2005, she served as general counsel of Sageworks Inc., a software company headquartered in Cary, NC.